pkp/ojs-user-guide/en/settings.md

 ## <a name="context"></a>Journal

-Configure basic details about the journal, including the masthead, contact information, and sections.
+Enter basic details about the journal, including the journal name, a short description, the masthead, contact information, and the sections the journal publishes.

+**Sections** allow journals to publish submissions to different sections of the journal, such as Reviews and Articles.

 ## <a name="website"></a>Website